 The Northern Forest Futures Project is a window on tomorrow’s forests, revealing how today’s trends and choices can change the future landscape of the Northeast and Midwest.
 Using the latest inventory data and scientific projections, the Northern Forest Futures Project helps visualize what’s here today and what to expect tomorrow.
 Ultimately, this project informs decision-making about the sustainable management of public and private forests in the northern United States.

-The Current Conditions section describes current forest conditions and trends for the 20 Northern States through selected characteristics associated with forest sustainability.
+The Future Conditions section describes predicted future forest conditions and trends for the 20 Northern States through selected characteristics associated with forest sustainability.
 The chosen characteristics come from the internationally recognized Montréal Process Working Group on Criteria and Indicators for the Conservation and Sustainable Management of Temperate and Boreal Forests, a set of 64 indicators within seven broad criteria for sustainability.
 To these, we have added an eighth criterion focused on the urban and community forests in the northern United States.

 Data Dashboard for Northern Forests

 Compare visualizations for various metrics and forest facts for the twenty Northern states.